ukhsa-collaboration/standards-api/docs/api-guidelines/performance-reliability-monitoring/caching.md

 APIs **SHOULD** leverage appropriate caching mechanisms.

-APIs **SHOULD** use a [multi-layered caching strategy](#multi-layered-caching-strategy) i.e. implement caching at various layers (e.g., API Gateway / CDN, application layer, database/persistence layer) to optimise performance.
+APIs **SHOULD** use a [multi-layered caching strategy][1] i.e. implement caching at various layers (e.g., API Gateway / CDN, application layer, database/persistence layer) to optimise performance.

 APIs **SHOULD** use distributed caching